jst-seminar-rostlab-tum/eutop-mediamind/backend/README.md

 - _utils_: Miscellaneous utilities and helpers (e.g. crawling logic, formatters, converters).
 Self-explanatory and isolated.

 ## Secrets Management

+We encrypt the credentials for subscriptions before storing them in the database.
+These are then decrypted when needed, using the key provided in the environment variables.

 Example usage:
 ```py